unmannedlab/ekf_cal/docs/paper/paper.md

 | `variance`           | Initial state variance |

 ### Cameras
 `ekf_cal` supports the use of multiple cameras, which can simultaneously use MSCKF-based feature tracking and/or fiducial marker tracking for state updates.
-The package is designed to support the use of any OpenCV feature tracker, descriptor, or matcher for MSKCF-based visual inertial odometry.
+The package is designed to support the use of any OpenCV feature tracker, descriptor, or matcher for MSCKF-based visual inertial odometry.
 For fiducial measurements, the package supports the use of Aruco or Charuco grid boards.
 The key camera parameters supported are

 | Camera Parameter | Description |
 | --- | --- |